Intervention into Texas CPS cases

 -financial support must have been extended to the child via food, shelter, clothing, medical and school-related expenses

--feeding, clothing and health care as mentioned above as a part of financial support
+-feeding, clothing, and health care as mentioned above as a part of financial support

-What are the standing requirements in relation to grandparents?
+What are the standing requirements for grandparents?

 How to achieve standing sufficient to intervene in a pending lawsuit

 You cannot file an original lawsuit requesting possessory conservatorship of a child if you are a grandparent to a child.
 You may be able to gain standing to intervene in a pending lawsuit if you have had substantial past contact with the child.
 There must be proof shown to the court that a parent's appointment as a sole managing conservator or both parents as joint managing conservators would significantly impair that child's physical health or emotional development.

 Based on the above paragraph, we must talk further about what counts as substantial past contact.
 Typically, significant past contact means more than seeing the child regularly.
 Routine care for the child, living nearby to the child, and spending a lot of time with the child and their family has sufficed for courts across the state of Texas.
 It seems like daily supervision over a lengthy period is the magic component for establishing standing in this regard.
 If you are a potential intervening party in a lawsuit, then you must be able to show that you assisted in the daily functions of custody for that child for at least two months.